xpack/web-jekyll/pages/intro.md

 of the tools required in the dependencies list will be preferred over any existing tools with the same names that might be present in the `PATH`.

-(Note: the `@xpack/xpbuild` package referred above is not yet available with this name, do not try to use it yet.)
+{% include note.html content="The `@xpack/xpbuild` package referred above
+is not yet available with
+this name, do not try to use it yet." %}

 ### Binary xPacks are probably huge, aren't they?